Symphony No. 2 (Strauss): Structure

 The first movement is a sonata form allegro with three themes.
 The ways Strauss develops his material in this symphony owes much to Beethoven's middle period music, in particular "the slow movement of the Seventh Symphony (in the chromatically inflected stepwise descent at mm.
 139—43 of the first movement), the development of the Eroica, first movement (repeated tutti pounding of a single dissonance, in movement one, mm.
 193—99), and the Egmont Overture, this time in the same key (intensification through repetition of rising motive over dominant harmony, in movement four, mm.
 346—49)."
-The recapitulation section is unusual because it modulates to A-flat major for the second subject group rather than staying in tonic or going to the parallel major; modulating to the mediant major in a minor-key sonata form movement is typically expected in the exposition.
+The recapitulation section is unusual in that it modulates to A-flat major for the second subject group rather than staying in tonic or going to the parallel major; modulating to the mediant major in a minor-key sonata form movement is typically expected in the exposition.

 The scherzo was successful and had to be repeated both times Strauss conducted the symphony in Milan in 1887.

 A transitional brass motif from the first movement intrudes in the lyricism of the slow movement.

 The main theme of the fourth movement is "an agitated low-string melody rising beneath tremolo and sounding very much like Bruckner."
 Near the end, about halfway between rehearsal letters T and U, Strauss recalls themes from the previous three movements, though the Andante is recalled second and the Scherzo third.
 Bruckner's Symphony No. 3, in its 1873 version, also recalls themes from the previous movements in the finale at an analogous point.